gchq/gaffer-docker/kubernetes/docs/aws-eks-deployment.md

 | Public      | kubernetes.io/role/elb          | 1         |
 | Private     | kubernetes.io/role/internal-elb | 1         |

-If you want the cluster to spin up in a VPC that isn't the default, then set `$VPC_ID`.
+If you want the cluster to spin up in a VPC that is not the default, then set `$VPC_ID`.

 ```bash
 EKS_CLUSTER_NAME=${EKS_CLUSTER_NAME:-gaffer}